ecouter/Astronomy-Weather-Station/README.md

-# RaspberryPi-Astronomy-Weather-Station
+# Astronomy Weather Station
  A RaspberryPi Weather Station and Observation planner made for Astronomy.
+Project is in pre-alpha, expect lots of changes to api, backend, and UI.

 # To Run the Program